1133 (5th March)

 Battle of Alnwick

 William (the Lion) of Scotland was defeated and captured at Alnwick.
-He was forced to agree to the treaty of Falaise which made Scotland and its church subject to rule by King Henry II.
+In order to secure his release the Scottish King was forced to agree to the treaty of Falaise which made Scotland and its church subject to rule by King Henry II.

 1174 (8th July)